HR COMMITTEE

 Our main goal is to highlight HR issues in member companies as well as global HR trends and phenomena enabling our members to receive and exchange up-to-date information about the sector.
 In addition, the HR Committee is a platform for corporate and non-corporate HR professionals to meet, share knowledge and best-practices and find solutions by learning from each other.

+The HR Committee was launched in 2009 with the aim of providing a professional platform for HR managers and leaders involved in AmCham’s activities.
 HR, through talent management and training and development, is strongly linked to one of the main pillars of our 2021-2025 Agenda, to Human Capital, which we, together with Smart Growth and Business Environment identify as key areas of economic and social development, the improvement of which belong to our strategic objectives.

 Goals of the HR committee